Ultimaker/Meta/code_conventions.md

+This document describes the code conventions and guidelines to be followed in Ultimaker C and C++ code.

+Note that not all the code convention described here have been fully implemented yet.
+However, any newly committed code should follow the conventions below.

 Code Conventions
 =======
-Note that not all the code convention described here have been fully implemented yet.
+Below all code conventions which must be followed in all newly committed code.

 Bracketing and indenting
 -----